Economic Sabotage: An Introduction to Tortious Interference

-- The plaintiff and a third party shared a valid contract (or other economic expectancy) together.
-The defendant can only have liability for valid, legally sound contracts or for interference with an advantageous business relationship that has been interfered with..
+- The plaintiff and a third party shared a valid contract (or other economic expectancies) together.
+The defendant can only have liability for valid, legally sound contracts or for interference with an advantageous business relationship that has been interfered with.
 Keep in mind that a person can still be held liable for interfering with a contract that is terminable at will.

-- The defendant was aware of the contract’s existence or the advantageous business relationship.
+- The defendant was aware of the contract’s existence or an advantageous business relationship.
 This element can be proven with evidence, like a written statement, or inferred from the circumstances.

 - The interference actually took place.
 If the attempt was unsuccessful, the plaintiff generally doesn’t have a case.

 - The interference was improper or unlawful in some way.
 A person’s improper motivations can make the interference tortious, even if the act wouldn’t otherwise be a tort.

 - The plaintiff suffered economic harm as a result.